freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-html-cat-photo-app/part-50.md

 ## Description
 <section id='description'>

-After the checkbox you just added, add another checkbox with the option `Lazy`.
+Add another checkbox after the one you just added.
+The `name` and attribute should be the same as the last checkbox.

-The `name` and attribute should be the same as the last checkbox, but make sure to update the `for` and `id` attributes to `lazy`.
+Also add a `label` element to the right of the new checkbox with text `Lazy`.
+Make sure to associate the `label` element with the new checkbox.

 </section>